aimtgreports-makers/AIMTG-VEHICLE-T-3.0/README.md

 - the foundation for measurable structural dynamics

 ## 🔷 What is this?

+This framework transforms structural dynamics into a measurable signal, enabling direct comparison across systems.

 VEHICLE-T 3.0 transforms the VEHICLE framework into a **measurable system**.